MatzeLopi/c4everyone/README.md

 The C and C++ Programming Specialization provided a comprehensive introduction to these languages, covering fundamental concepts, data structures, algorithms, and best practices.
 Through a series of hands-on projects and assignments, I gained practical experience and honed my problem-solving skills.

+The end of the course focussed on Graph theory and AI which I learned much about.

 ## Repository Contents

 - **Fundamentals:** Here you will find my solutions to the assignments of the first course in the series, fundamentals.